benhager/solarized-matlab/README.md

 Once the files are on your PC, add the folder `solarized-matlab` to your Matlab path or **copy** the file file `setupSolarized.m` it to your working folder.

+### Usage

+The `setupSolarized.m` script can be run from the Matlab command window.
+The file must be in current working directory or in another directory that is in your path.
+The type of Solarized theme loaded is based on a string passed to the function when it is run.
+Here are examples of loading the *light* and *dark* themes.

+* `>> setupSolarized('light');`
+* `>> setupSolarized('dark');`

+This will load the color scheme.
+Work is being done to add a *default* option here that will return the color scheme to Matlab's defaults.

 [ES]: http://ethanschoonover.com